sudippalash/mediauploader/README.md

         | Fake Image Url
         |--------------------------------------------------------------------------
         |
-        | fake_image_url , if you specify a fake image path here. the enitre package will use
+        | fake_image_url , if you specify a fake image path here. the entire package will use
-        | this image when there is not image found. or you can speicify the fake image in the
+        | this image when there is not image found. or you can specify the fake image in the
         | function parameter as well
         */